MarkNahabedian/CRMII/data/Nichols/README.md

-These data files decribe documents in the Charles River Museum of Indistry and Innovation's Nichols Collection.
+These data files decribe documents in the Charles River Museum of Industry and Innovation's Nichols Collection.

 <tt>Nichols Collection Contents Copy.xlsx</tt> is an Excel spreadsheet
 whose sheets list the documents in the collection organized by box and